Kyoto Imperial Palace: Layout

+History

+At the time of the Heian-kyo (13th year of the Enryaku era, 794), the Imperial Palace was located 1.7 kilometers west of the current Kyoto Imperial Palace along Senbon-dori Street.
+The current Kyoto Imperial Palace is located on the site of Tsuchimikado Higashinotoin Palace, one of the original temporary Imperial Palaces (temporary Imperial Palaces established in the event of fire).
+It served as the location of the Northern Court Imperial Palace from the mid-14th century, and continued to exist until Emperor Meiji's visit to Tokyo in 1869.[6][7]
+Since the Meiji era, it has also been called the Kyoto Imperial Palace.

 The Imperial Palace has been officially located in this area since the final abandonment of the Heian Palace in late 12th century.
 However, it was already much earlier that the de facto residence of the Emperors was often not in the Inner Palace (内裏, dairi) of the original Heian period palace, but in one of the temporary residences (里内裏, sato-dairi) in this part of the city and often provided to the Emperor by powerful noble families.
 The present palace is a direct successor—after iterations of rebuilding—to one of these sato-dairi palaces, the Tsuchimikado Dono (土御門殿, Tsuchimikado-dono) of the Fujiwara clan.
-The palace, like many of the oldest and most important buildings in Japan, was destroyed by fire and rebuilt many times over the course of its history.
-It has been destroyed and rebuilt eight times, six of them during the 250-year-long peace of the Edo period.
+Tsuchimikado Higashinotoin mansion was occupied by Emperor Kōmyō, the second emperor of the Northern Court, on September 26, 1337 (September 2, 4th year of the Kenmu era) and continued to be used for approximately 530 years, until Emperor Meiji moved the capital to Tokyo.
+Originally, the site was one cho (approx. 1 cho) east to west and half a cho (approx. 1 cho) north to south, but the site was expanded by Ashikaga Yoshimitsu, and later renovated by Oda Nobunaga and Toyotomi Hideyoshi, resulting in the current appearance.
+The Imperial Palace was rebuilt eight times during the Edo period alone: in the Keicho era (1613), Kan'ei era (1642), Sho'o era (1655), Kanbun era (1662), Enpo era (1675), Hoei era (1709), Kansei era (1790), and Ansei era (1855).
+Of these, the Keicho and Kan'ei eras involved the demolition of the old palace and the remaiver the course of its history.
 The version currently standing was completed in 1855, with an attempt at reproducing the Heian period architecture and style of the original dairi of the Heian Palace.